Columbus International Children's Choir won two gold medals at the 2024 World Choir Games

 CICC Alumnus

 Cantiamo is an intermediate choir.
 Singers become comfortable using their singing voices and singing in parts.
-They also learn healthy vocal technique, sight-reading skills, and musicianship skills.
-The Cantiamo Choir members have an opportunity to travel and meet with other choirs in a yearly tour.
+They also learn healthy vocal techniques, sight-reading skills, and musicianship skills.
+The Cantiamo Choir members can travel and meet with other choirs on a yearly tour.

-Vocalise is an advanced, select choir.
-Only the finest singers are admitted to this group.
-This group performs the most advanced repertoire and demonstrates outstanding music abilities and responsible behavior.
+Vocalise is our most advanced choir.
+This group performs the most challenging repertoire and demonstrates outstanding musical abilities and responsible behavior.
 The Vocalise Choir travels on yearly national and international concert tours.

-Cardinals is the newest choir formed in the fall 2018.
-It is a Boys Choir under the direction of Miljan Krunic.
-It consists of boys grade 4-12 and it features large variety of singing styles and songs.
-In this choir boys learn how to blend well with each other’s voices that range from bass to boys soprano.
+Cardinals is a boys choir featuring a wide variety of singing styles and songs.
+In this choir, boys learn how to blend well with each others' voices, which range from bass to soprano.

-Viva Voce is a four part high school age choir.
-It features students conductors who get the chance to learn how to conduct a choir, how to choose right song for the ensemble and how to teach the song to the singers.
-Viva Voce usually perform extra concerts and events around the Columbus area.
+Viva Voce is a four-part high school choir.
+It features student conductors who learn how to conduct a choir, choose the right song for the ensemble, and teach the song to the singers.

 Staff